-We don't care what happens in the spots marked with a , but what we want is a 1 in the first entry of each row, and all 0's below every leading 1.
+We don't care what happens in the spots marked with a \, but what we want is a 1 in the first entry of each row, and all 0's below every leading 1.
+Such a matrix is said to be in row echelon form.
+Note that we may not always get all 1's on the diagonal if we end up with a row of 0's.
+In that case, refer to the matrix forms mentioned above.
 The algorithm we follow goes like this.